pyccel/pyccel/.github/CONTRIBUTING.md

 Before contributing we strongly recommend you check out the [developer docs](https://github.com/pyccel/pyccel/tree/master/developer_docs).
 We try to flag `good-first-issue`s.
 These are either issues which can be fixed by following the example provided by a similar solution which is already implemented, or issues which only concern one of the pyccel [stages](https://github.com/pyccel/pyccel/blob/master/developer_docs/overview.md).
-If you are not sure about your solution, please get in touch with the development team on slack or describe your proposed solution on the issue.